DS4Ag/dpest/docs/basic_usage.rst

               from dpest import pst
               from dpest.wheat.utils import uplantgro

-           Now you can use the functions directly:
+           Now you can use the functions directly by their locally bound names:

            .. code-block:: python